dill13/udacity-cicd/README.md

 # Overview

-This project aims to demonstrate the use of Azure pipelines to facilitate CI/CD delivery of a flask web application into Azure.
+This project aims to demonstrate the use of Azure pipelines performing CI/CD delivery of a flask web application into Azure.

 ## Project Plan
 [Excel Project Plan](documents/plan.xlsx)